rmoussa09/VIGA/README.md

 Once the packages have been installed, use the command "ng serve" in order to run the code and navigate to "http://localhost:4200/" to check if the application runs.
 You can also check the website out using the link "playVIGA.com" as it is being hosted.

+If you would like to check registration capabilites, use the username "admin1@gmail.com" and the password "Abc123!"